 More than two thirds (69%) of French shoppers state that they make their purchasing decisions based on price, while promotions are a key purchase driver for 83% of shoppers.

-Promotions currently account for 14.6% of French consumer spending, a 0.4-point increase compared to last year, however the recent implementation of the Descrozaille law, which limits the depth of promotions, has prompted brands and retailers to rethink their promotional strategies.
+Promotions currently account for 14.6% of French consumer spending – a 0.4-point increase, compared to last year – however, the recent implementation of the Descrozaille law, which limits the depth of promotions, has prompted brands and retailers to rethink their promotional strategies.

-Other findings from Kantar's study indicate that half of French consumers say that they 'enjoy trying new products', 47% of French households have at least one member that identifies as a 'flexitarian', and that environmental considerations are increasingly dictating purchasing decisions – provided consumers can trust the environmental commitments of industry players, which is not always guaranteed.
+Other findings from Kantar’s study indicate that half of French consumers say that they ‘enjoy trying new products’, 47% of French households have at least one member who identifies as a ‘flexitarian’, and that environmental considerations are increasingly dictating purchasing decisions – provided that consumers can trust the environmental commitments of industry players, which is not always guaranteed.